SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 ## General

 As I have been using Docker more I have started going towards simpler, stand alone containers.
-This align well with the current rise of microservices.
-To effectively use microservices, an easy mechanism for service registration and discovery is needed so that the benefits of easy scaling can be realized.
+This aligns well with the current rise of microservices.
+To effectively use microservices a mechanism for service registration and discovery is needed so that the benefits of easy scaling can be realized.

 I try to keep things as portable as possible, so no proprietary tools are used.
 I leverage heavily the excellent work done by Jeff Lindsay ([progrium](http://progrium.com/blog/)).